frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/notifications.md

 <img class="screenshot" alt="Notifications Dropdown" src="{{docs_base_url}}/assets/img/setup/notifications/notification-log.png">

-In case Email/Slack alerts as well as System Notifications are required, the main channel can be set as Email or Slack and this option can be checked:
+If Email/Slack alerts and System Notifications both are required, the main channel can be set as Email or Slack and this option can be checked:

 <img class="screenshot" alt="Notifications Dropdown" src="{{docs_base_url}}/assets/img/setup/notifications/send-system-notification.png">